bekk/bekk-christmas/post/javascript/the-three-ways-of-fetching.md

 }
 ```

-We will wait until we have retrieved a gift successfully, and then we will add it to the bag :gift:
+We'll wait until we've retrieved a gift successfully, and then we'll add it to the bag :gift:

-We have to declare `fetchChristmasGift()` asynchronous with `async`, since we are using `await` within.
+We have to declare `fetchChristmasGift()` asynchronous with `async`, since we're using `await` within.
 That way, we'll know that something is being awaited where we call our async function `fetchChristmasGift()`.
 We can decide if we want to await that function as well, or go on with our business as usual in parallel.
 After all, the North Pole is a busy place.

 And that's about it!
 I hope you learned something new about fetching data from this quick introduction, whether you're new to JavaScript or a veteran who has long since forgotten why you write code the way you're used to.
 Hopefully, Santa read this too and was able to find your gift in time for Christmas Eve :christmas_tree: